learningbydoingfeg/frontend-developer-course/README.md

 ## What you'll learn
 - What web frontend development is all about
-- The different languages that are used in this development arena
+- The different languages used in this area of development
 - Learn about the frameworks in use today and how they apply to web development
 - Try out some of the tools available for web developers